Are Always, Kotex, and Carefree Pads Safe for Your Body?

 For those uncomfortable with internal menstrual products, pads are an excellent alternative.

-The Downsides of Pads
+Potential Downsides of Conventional Pads

 While pads have many advantages, they’re not without their drawbacks.
 Let’s discuss some of the concerns: